syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 ## How to drag and drop symbols from palette to diagram

-To initialize drag and drop , you must add the diagram to the `Targets` collection of the symbol palette.The below code illustrates how to add diagram to the Targets collection.
+To initialize drag and drop , you must add the diagram to the `DiagramInstances` collection of the symbol palette.The below code illustrates how to add diagram to the DiagramInstances collection.

 ```csharp
 @code